2007 Prius Warning Lights Door Locks Water Leak Fix

 Why It Came In

-The driver arrived after visiting four different shops over the course of roughly $1,500 in repairs — some of that body work, some diagnostic.
-The complaints were stacked: a VSC warning light was on, along with a brake warning indicator (the exclamation point in a circle).
-The brakes themselves were working fine.
-Door locks had stopped functioning entirely.
-The driver could hear a clicking noise from the rear right panel area when starting the car, lasting about 15 to 20 seconds, but the locks wouldn’t move.
-The hatch had to be opened manually from inside the cabin just to get to the 12-volt battery the day before arrival.
+The driver showed up after four different shops and about $1,500 in repairs — some body work, some diagnostic.
+The complaints were stacked up.
+A VSC warning light was on, along with the brake warning indicator (the exclamation point in a circle), even though the brakes themselves worked fine.
+The door locks had quit entirely.
+On startup, the driver could hear a clicking noise from the rear right panel for about 15 to 20 seconds, but the locks never moved.
+The day before coming in, they’d had to open the hatch manually from inside the cabin just to reach the 12-volt battery.

-Previous shops had noted water getting into the battery area.
-One shop sent the vehicle away saying it was a body work issue.
-Another got the warning lights to clear and ran fine for about a week before everything came back — likely after rain returned.
-That shop drilled drain holes in the rear body panels, but the driver wasn’t convinced that solved the root cause.
-Condensation had been visible in the headlights, taillights, and inside the cabin.
-A new 12-volt battery had just been installed, though the old one tested nearly fully charged.
+Earlier shops had noticed water getting into the battery area.
+One sent the car away calling it a body-work issue.
+Another cleared the warning lights, and the car ran fine for about a week before everything came back — most likely once the rain returned.
+That shop drilled drain holes in the rear body panels, but the driver wasn’t convinced it solved anything.
+Condensation had shown up in the headlights, the taillights, and inside the cabin.
+A new 12-volt battery had just gone in, even though the old one tested nearly fully charged.

 What We Found

-The vehicle came in with multiple control modules not communicating with each other.
-That network failure was the single cause behind two symptoms that look unrelated on the surface: the warning lights and the dead door locks.
-When modules can’t talk to each other, the car’s electrical system starts behaving erratically — warning lights for systems like brakes and stability control illuminate not because those systems have failed mechanically, but because the communication chain that monitors them has broken down.
+The car came in with multiple control modules not talking to each other.
+That one network failure was behind two symptoms that look unrelated on the surface: the warning lights and the dead door locks.
+When modules can’t communicate, the electrical system starts behaving erratically.
+Lights for systems like brakes and stability control come on — not because those systems failed mechanically, but because the communication chain that monitors them broke down.

-While pulling and inspecting every fuse in the vehicle — all of which checked out good — the act of cycling power through the fuse box caused the modules to wake back up and resume communication.
-Everything worked when checked at that point.
-However, the technician noted in the same session that this was likely temporary, and sure enough, the following morning the door locks were again inoperative.
-The underlying fault had returned.
+We pulled and inspected every fuse, and they all checked out good.
+But cycling power through the fuse box woke the modules back up and got them communicating again.
+Everything worked at that point.
+Our technician flagged it as temporary, though — and sure enough, the next morning the door locks were dead again.
+The underlying fault had come right back.

-Two additional problems were documented.
-The vent tube for the 12-volt battery is missing.
-That tube routes any gases the battery produces to the outside of the vehicle rather than into the cabin — not a performance issue, but a safety one.
-And the upper roof drip rails are cracked.
-That’s where the water is actually coming from.
+Two more problems turned up.
+First, the vent tube for the 12-volt battery is missing.
+That tube routes any gases the battery produces to the outside of the car instead of into the cabin — not a performance issue, but a safety one.
+Second, the upper roof drip rails are cracked.
+That’s where the water is actually getting in.

 The Diagnosis

-The cracked roof drip rails are the source of water intrusion into the rear of the vehicle.
-Water running in through cracked seals at the roofline works its way into the hatch area, and from there into the spaces where wiring and control modules live.
+The cracked roof drip rails are the source of the water intrusion into the rear of the car.
+Water runs in through the cracked seals at the roofline, works its way into the hatch area, and from there into the spaces where wiring and control modules live.
 Moisture in those areas is a well-documented cause of intermittent communication failures on this generation of Prius.
-The pattern fits: problems appear, dry out, clear up for a week, then return with the next rain.
+The pattern fits perfectly: problems appear, dry out, clear up for a week, then return with the next rain.

-The prior repair that drilled drain holes in the rear body panels addressed water pooling after it got in — not the point of entry.
-The roof rail seams and body seams behind the bumpers need to be resealed to stop the water at the source.
+The earlier repair that drilled drain holes in the rear panels only dealt with water pooling after it got in.
+It never touched the point of entry.
+To stop the water at the source, the roof rail seams and the body seams behind the bumpers need to be resealed.

-The clicking sound the driver noticed in the rear right panel is consistent with a door lock actuator cycling repeatedly as the system tries to initialize and the modules fail to complete their startup handshake.
+The clicking the driver heard in the rear right panel fits a door lock actuator cycling over and over as the system tries to initialize and the modules fail to finish their startup handshake.
 It’s a symptom of the communication problem, not a separate actuator failure.

-One open question worth noting: the technician observed that the hood appears to have been replaced in previous body work but the front fenders were not.
-If the communication faults started after that body work, there may be a grounding or connector issue introduced during that repair — something worth investigating if the water intrusion fix doesn’t fully resolve the module communication fault.
+One open question is worth noting.
+The hood appears to have been replaced in earlier body work, but the front fenders weren’t.
+If the communication faults started after that work, a grounding or connector issue may have been introduced during the repair — worth investigating if fixing the water intrusion doesn’t fully clear the module fault.

 From the shop floor: When a Prius shows intermittent module communication faults that clear and return with the weather, pulling fuses or disconnecting the battery will often get everything talking again temporarily — but that’s a diagnostic observation, not a fix.
 If the water path is still open, the fault will return.
 The place to start is finding where the water is getting in, not chasing individual modules.